Summary of Product Characteristics Updated 10-Dec-2020 | Aurobindo Pharma - Milpharm Ltd.

 Each tablet contains flecainide acetate 50 mg

 For the full list of excipients, see section 6.1.

-White to off-white, round [diameter 8.5 mm], biconvex, scored tablets debossed with '1' and '2' separated by deep score line on one side and 'CC' on the other side.
-The tablet can be divided into equal doses.
+White to off-white, round [diameter 6.5 mm], biconvex tablets embossed with 'CC' on one side and '11' on the other side.

 • Treatment of AV nodal reciprocating tachycardia; arrhythmias associated with Wolff-Parkinson-White Syndrome and similar conditions with accessory pathways, when other treatment has been ineffective.

 • Treatment of severe symptomatic and life-threatening paroxysmal ventricular arrhythmia which has failed to respond to other forms of therapy or where other treatments have not been tolerated.